stripe-archive/stripe-payments-demo/README.md

 Some payment methods require receiving a real-time webhook notification to complete a charge.
 This demo is bundled with [ngrok](https://ngrok.com/), which allows us to securely receive webhooks and serve the app locally via HTTPS, which is also required to complete transactions in the browser with Elements or the Payment Request API.

-## Getting Started
+### Running the Node Server

-Copy the environment variables file:
+Copy the environment variables file from the root of the repository:

     cp .env.example .env

 Update `.env` with your own [Stripe API keys](https://dashboard.stripe.com/account/apikeys) and any other configuration details.
-These environment variables are loaded and used in [`config.js`](config.js), where you can review and edit other options such as the app currency and your Stripe account country.
+These environment variables are loaded and used in [`server/node/config.js`](/server/node/config.js), where you can review and edit other options such as the app currency and your Stripe account country.

 Install dependencies using npm: